Find Affordable College Courses

 Atlanta, GA

-Georgia State University did quite well in this year’s ranking of the best places for public policy students to get a bachelor’s degree.
-It came in at #10 on the list.
-Located in the city of Atlanta, Georgia State is a public school with a fairly large student population.
+Georgia State University landed the #10 spot in the 2023 rankings for the best bachelor’s degree public policy programs.
+Located in the large city of Atlanta, Georgia State is a public college with a fairly large student population.

 On average, public policy graduates from Georgia State take out $31,835 in student loans while working on their Bachelor's Degree.